| The first case of TTP

 a VWF protease able to reduce the size of VWF multimers

+by cleavage.
 The next key step was the discovery made in 1996,

 by Furlan, Tsai and their colleagues (10,11),